AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 ## `GetAll()`

-Returns all `Namespaces <Namespace>` owned by the specified tenant that the caller has access to.
+Returns all [`Namespaces`](xref:AccountNamespace) owned by the specified tenant that the caller has access to.

 **Http**